AdmiringWorm/chocolatey-packages/automatic/authy-desktop/Readme.md

 **- What is two factor authentication?**
 "Two-factor authentication is one of the best things you can do to make sure your accounts don't get hacked" - LifeHacker https://www.authy.com/learn-more

+## NOTES
+- As of version 1.6.0, the 32bit architecture have been dropped as conversion with the authy support team have said it won't be updated in the future.
+  If you still need to install the 32bit architecture, please install version 1.5.0 and pin the package.